jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 Virus growth is sensitive to population dynamics of individual countries and we are limited in the amount of data available, so it is important to supplement the model with appropriate priors.

 Starting with $w_1$ and $w_2$, these parameters can be interpreted as the growth rate of the virus before and after the date change.
 We know that the growth will be positive in the beginning, so we can put a reasonably strong prior on $w_1$.
-Assuming that we want the majority of values to lie between $(0, 1)$, an appropriate prior can be $w_1 \sim N(0.5, 0.25)$.
+Assuming that we want the majority of values to lie between $(0, 1)$, $w_1 \sim N(0.5, 0.25)$ will be used as the prior.
 We'll use similar logic for $p(w_2)$, but will have to keep in mind flexibility.
 Without a flexible enough prior here, the model won't do well in cases where there is no real change point in the data.
 In these cases, $w_2 \approx w_1$, and we'll see and example of this in the [Results](#results) section.
 For now, we want $p(w_2)$ to be symmetric about $0$, with the majority of values lying between $(-0.5, 0.5)$.
 We'll use $w_2 \sim N(0, 0.25)$.

 Next are the bias terms, $b_1$ and $b_2$.
 Priors for these parameters are especially sensitive to country characteristics.
 Countries that are more exposed to COVID-19 (for whatever reason), will have more confirmed cases at its peak than countries that are less exposed.
 This will directly affect the posterior distribution for $b_2$.
 In order to adapt this parameter to different countries, the mean of the first and forth quartiles of $y$ are used as $mu_{b_1}$ and $mu_{b_2}$ respectively.
 The standard deviation for these priors is taken as half the mean value in order to preserve flexibility.